Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Introduction

 Among the various forms of expert knowledge, Failure Mode and Effects Analysis (FMEA) plays a vital role in systematic failure diagnosis.
 FMEA is typically performed during the design stage to anticipate potential failures and assess their causes and effects \citep{wu2021literature}.
 Beyond design, FMEA worksheets are also referenced during operation and maintenance \citep{case2010diagnostic}, and they provide structured records (see Table~\ref{tab:fmea_worksheet}) summarizing process descriptions (Function), possible failures (Failure), their underlying causes (Cause), and resulting effects (Effect) \citep{ebrahimipour2015ontology}.
+In conventional FMEA practice, failure modes are often associated with ordinal risk factors, such as Risk Priority Number (RPN), for failure prioritization.
+However, particularly during the initial development of FMEA for a manufacturing line, such scores are frequently preliminary or unavailable, and the analysis primarily relies on these qualitative descriptions.
 In this context, a ``line'' refers to a specific manufacturing line or system where FMEA is applied.
 A ``process'' describes the sequence of operations or tasks performed on that line, while a ``function'' represents the action of a specific process step.
 These steps are sequentially connected to form a process flow.
 For example, in an assembly line, process steps might include ``pick component,'' ``place component,'' and ``fasten component,'' each associated with a specific function.
-Failures are linked to these sequential functions, providing a structured way to analyze potential issues within the manufacturing workflow \citep{fujiu2025fbsmodelbasedmaintenancerecord}.
+Failures are linked to these sequential functions, providing a structured way to analyze potential issues within the manufacturing workflow \citep{fujiu2026fbs}.
 While FMEA is usually prepared for individual manufacturing lines, the accumulated knowledge could serve as a transferable resource for diagnosing problems across heterogeneous lines.